nuxt/content/docs/content/en/advanced.md

   - Properties:
     - See [writing content](/writing)

 **Example**

-Taking the example of the blog starter, we use `file:beforeInsert` to add `readingTime` to a document using [reading-time](https://github.com/ngryman/reading-time).
+When building a blog, you can use `file:beforeInsert` to add `readingTime` to a document using [reading-time](https://github.com/ngryman/reading-time).

 > `text` is the body content of a markdown file before it is transformed to JSON AST, you can use at this point but it is not returned by the API.